kbuzard/website/content/teaching/310/_index.md

 ## Course schedule

-For Fall 2023, ECN 310 meets from 2:15 – 3:35 p.m. on Wednesdays and Fridays in Eggers 040
+For Fall 2024, ECN 310 meets from 11:00 a.m. – 12:20 p.m. on Tuesdays and Thursdays in Eggers 040.

 ## Syllabus

 The syllabus for Fall 2023 is available {{% staticref "uploads/ECN310_syllabus.pdf"%}}here{{% /staticref %}}.
+The syllabus for Fall 2024 is coming soon.

 ## Course website